ggandor/lightspeed.nvim/README.md

 - enter 2nd character of the search pattern (might short-circuit after this, if there is only one match), or the label character, if the target is [shortcutable](https://github.com/ggandor/lightspeed.nvim#shortcuts).
+- _the cursor jumps to the first match by default (pressing any other key than a group-switch or a target label exits the plugin now)_
 - _certain beacons are extinguished; only char1 + char2 matches remain_
 - optionally cycle through the groups of matches that can be labeled at once
 - choose a labeled target to jump to (in the current group)

 In Operator-pending mode the search is invoked with `z`/`Z`, acknowledging that "surround" plugins may benefit even more from being able to use `s`/`S` then.

+##### A note on the highlighting strategy

+Let's say you would like to jump to an `AB` pair, and you have already entered `A`, the first character of the search pattern.

+If `jump_to_first_match` is on, then the directly reachable ones among the `AX` matches will be highlighted as they are (with white/black for dark/light background, respectively), without a label.
+For these, it is enough to finish the pattern, i.e., type `B`, to land on the target.

+All other beacons on top of `A` `X` look like:

+`X` `label`

+where the first field (the place of `X`, the character masked by the label) might be overlapped by the label of another match, and `label` itself might be a [shortcut](https://github.com/ggandor/lightspeed.nvim#shortcuts), with a filled background (the inverse of a regular label).

 #### 1-character search